ahiser24/GameDrop/README.md

 ## Troubleshooting

+- **Locating Log Files** Log files can be found in Windows: **%APPDATA%\GameDrop\Logs**.
+For Linux: **~/.config/gamedrop/logs**
-- **FFmpeg Missing**: Game Drop will automatically download and install FFmpeg if it's not detected
+- **FFmpeg Missing**: Game Drop will automatically download and install FFmpeg if it's not detected.
+If not, you can download it here: https://ffmpeg.org
 - **Video Won't Load**: Make sure your video is in a supported format (MP4, AVI, MKV, MOV)
-- **Discord Upload Failing**: Verify your webhook URL and internet connection
+- **Discord Upload Failing**: Verify your webhook URL and internet connection.
+Check the logs.
+If the file size is larger than 10MB it will fail to send via the webhook.
+This is a Discord limitation.
+If you have Nitro, you can still upload the video into Discord manually.
-- **Quality Issues**: For better quality but larger files, uncheck the Discord limit and select a higher file size
+- **Quality Issues**: Quality loss is to be expected when compressing a video and lowering bitrates.
+You can always set a custom target size for your file to try and maintain more of that quality while clipping and compressing the file still.
-- **Hardware Acceleration Not Working**: Update your graphics drivers
+- **Hardware Acceleration Not Working**: Please make sure your graphics drivers are up to date.
+If you don't have a GPU, software encoding should automatically run for you.

 ## Project Structure